atodorov/qa-automation-ruby-101/module00/README.md

 Exercise: verbal programming

-* Express how would you make youself a coffee
+* Express how would you make yourself a coffee
-* Express how would you starting a car engine
+* Express how would you start a car engine
 * Express your morning routine as a program

 Important items: input data, control flow, functions, return values, modules, programs!